pliba/kaminpy/SimpleCalc/README.md

 To highlight the essential recursive algorithm, there is no error checking in `evaluate`.

-The Jupyter Notebook has the same code, minus the tests.
+The Jupyter Notebook has the same code (minus the tests), with simpler type annotations.